4 Tips to Help You Land a Job in Fintech

 Move over dry, tired, traditional financial institutions, there’s a new kid in town!

 Fintech is a burgeoning, exciting and quickly evolving industry sector.
 It’s especially attractive to young, hungry tech-savvy graduates with their minds full of ideas thirsty for a market outlet.
 Fintech is a breeding ground and springboard for new ideas, innovation and creativity.
 It’s solutions offer simpler, faster and easier customer services through technology developments.
-Think internet banking, getting your balance in real-time on your smartphone, turning your smartphone into a digital wallet compared to time-consuming face-to-face teller transactions.
 So how can you break into this compelling industry?
 Like any career field, it takes some proper research, experience, skills and knowledge but not necessarily of the degree kind.

 1) Make sure you have what’s needed.

 Check out what experience, skills and knowledge are prerequisites for entry level fintech start-up jobs.
-Since there are many different roles within fintech, all with their own skill set and knowledge demands, you will need to research what area you would be the best fit for in terms of your own education, abilities, and interests E.g., operations, marketing, software engineering, IT support, finance assistant etc. For some domains you may only need a basic graduation degree while for others you will need more E.g., a Computer Science or Mathematics degree.
-Having said this, the most important thing in fintech is that you have the desired skills and knowledge related to money and technology, so if you can demonstrate these convincingly to an employer/interviewer without a degree or certification (CFT), you can still secure a job.
-Show the interviewer your skills and innovative mindset through projects, coursework, training etc. Companies primarily want to see how you can elevate their company above their competitors thus making you worth the job or internship at a fintech start-up.
+Since there are many different roles within fintech, all with their own skill set and knowledge demands, you will need to research what area you would be the best fit for in terms of your own education, abilities, and interests E.g., operations, marketing, software engineering, IT support, finance assistant etc. Show the interviewer your skills and innovative mindset through projects, coursework, training etc. Companies primarily want to see how you can elevate their company above their competitors thus making you worth the job or internship at a fintech start-up.

 2) Suss out local tech hubs.